Back to Developer Home

 });

-The addCustomFilter method allows for highly customizable filters with your own UI and filtering logic.
-The filter function receives the current locations and the filter value, and should return the filtered locations.
-The setup function is responsible for initializing the UI and handling user interactions.
+Custom filters allow you to create advanced filtering UI with your own logic.
+The filter function receives locations and filter value, returning filtered results.
+The setup function initializes the UI and handles user interactions.

 Advanced Examples